Council should “get on with the job” on EV charging; say Greens.

 At the Southend Full Council meeting in March this year, South East Essex Green Party Coordinator James Vessey-Miller challenged Southend Council on its painfully-slow rollout of new council-owned EV charging infrastructure at public locations.

 Map showing EV charging locations in Southend - public and working (in blue) and private/not working (in red.)
+Data ©ZapMap: Map showing EV charging locations in Southend – public and working (in blue) and private/not working (in red.)
 Data ©ZapMap:

 As part of his questioning, James criticised the council for its failure to maintain the few existing council-owned EV charging locations, and for its complete lack of ambition in planning new sites.
 At the moment, just ten public sites for EV charging exist in Southend, facilitating just 22 electric vehicles charging at any one time.
 This is simply insufficient given the ever-increasing rate of EV ownership in Southend.